-59% said they might be prepared to contribute to a subsidised bus service from their Council Tax. .
+59% said they might be prepared to contribute to a subsidised bus service from their Council Tax.
 A regular bus service is a valuable amenity for the village.

-The current 94 service provides an hourly service to Didcot, but is unlikely to survive beyond this year.
-At the time of writing we do not know what replacement service might be possible.
-Continuation of services will depend outside financing and on there being sufficient passengers.
+The current 94 service provides an hourly service to Didcot, but its future remains precarious.
+Continuation of services will depend on outside financing and on there being sufficient passengers.
 The number of people reporting in NPCS Q5.1 that they used the bus once or more per week was 26, out of 209 respondents.
 The bus is therefore used by a minority of residents, but for those people, it provides a lifeline.